-The new Kranztkloof Reserve Map, which provides detailed directions for each of the trails listed below, is now available from both picnic sites.
+The Kranztkloof Reserve Map, which provides detailed directions for each of the trails listed below, is available from both picnic sites.
 The guide also contains other interesting information about Kranztkloof and the Flora and Fauna found here.

 All trail descriptions begin from Kloof Falls Picnic Site (unless otherwise stated).

 - out & back – retrace your route back to the start